rplaza/javascript-exercises/README.md

 #### Exercise Fourteen

 Create a javascript file.
+In that file, define a variable named food like this:

+var food = {
+  types: 'only pizza'
+};

+Use console.log() to print the types property of the food object to the terminal.

+#### Exercise Fifteen

+Create a javascript file.
 In that file, define a function named eat that takes an argument named food that is expected to be a string.
 Inside the function return the food argument like this: